-Our workforce strategy balances permanent employment with flexible seasonal hiring-an
+Our workforce strategy balances permanent employment with flexible seasonal hiring-an up from 3,554 in FY2024 and 3,471 in FY2023.

 With 3,659 people employed in FY2025-including 3,122 workers and 537 employeesour workforce reflects a balanced mix of permanent and seasonal talent, with growing efforts to improve gender representation and local hiring.